lucaswerkmeister/pygments-server/README.md

 The project is inspired by [Khan/pygments-server][];
 the main difference is that it supports all `pygmentize` options, because it wraps pygments’ command line module rather than its Python API.
-(Naturally, the options to specify input and output files won’t be very useful to you unless the script and the server run on the same file system.)
+(However, it does not support reading any files, since that would not be useful if the script and server run on different file systems.)

 ## Server usage